-If as a result of a placement examination or the recommendation of the department, you are asked to repeat a foreign language course, you may receive one semester's credit for repeated work.
-This provision is effective for students who enroll for the first time on any campus of the University in September 1967 or later, for the College of Letters and Science on the Madison campus.
-Please see L&S GUIDELINES (Madison campus) for a full explanation.
+If as a result of a placement examination for the recommendation of the department, you are asked to repeat a foreign language course, you may receive one semester's credit for repeated work.
+This provision is effective for students who enroll for the first time on any campus of the University in September, 1967, or later, for the College of Letters and Science on the Madison campus.
+Please see L & S Guidelines (Madison campus) for a full explanation.

-4. In section 2 you are required to continue with either foreign language or mathematics, previous achievement in either determining the additional credits required.

-5. Not more than 10 credits from any one department may be counted in section 3.
+- 3. In section 2, you are required to continue with either foreign language or mathematics. - 4.
+Not more than 10 credits from any one department may be counted in section 3.
 No course can be counted toward more than one sub-group.

-Courses acceptable toward satisfaction of the requirements in section 3 are identified as humanities, social studies, or natural sciences.

-6. At least 100 credits of the total number presented for the B.A. or B.S. degree (General Course) must be in letters and science subjects.
-Credits not to be included in this 100-credit minimum are those earned in agriculture, air science, business, education (including art, art education, and physical education), engineering, home economics, law, library science, medicine, military science, music, naval science, nursing, and pharmacy.
-Credits in addition to the 100 may include up to 10 credits in any one of these departments, schools, or colleges, except in music where the maximum is 20 credits, including up to 6 credits in orchestra, chorus, and band, and except in air science where the maximum is 15 credits.
+Courses acceptable toward satisfaction are identified as humanities, social studies or natural sciences in the current Madison timetable each term.
+All courses offered in a department do not necessarily meet any requirement of this section. - 5.
+At least 100 credits of the total number presented for the B.A. or B.S. degree (General Course) must be in Letters and Science subjects.
+Credits not to be included in this 100-credit minimum are those earned in agriculture, air science, business, education (including art, art education and physical education), engineering, home economics, law, library science, medicine, military science, music, naval science, nursing and pharmacy.
+Credits in addition to the 100 may include up to 10 credits in any one of these departments, schools or colleges, except in music where the maximum is 20 credits, including up to 6 credits in orchestra, chorus and band, and except in air science where the maximum is 15 credits.
+See the current Madison timetable for details.